2024 Guide: Community Land Trust, FHA Streamline, Flood Zone, Medical School Loan, and Non – Recourse State Refinancing

 Step – by – Step: Refinancing in a Flood Zone

-- Research Lenders: Look for lenders who are experienced in flood zone refinancing.
-Some lenders may be more willing to work with properties in flood zones than others.
+1. Look for lenders with experience working in flood zones.
+Some lenders are far more willing to approve loans for properties in flood zones.

 Key Takeaways